RENCI-NRIG/cilogon-vouch-proxy-example/README.md

 - The Flask application is using the default development server (on port 5000) which is sufficient for this demonstration, but should not be used in production.

 ## About

-This example is designed to show how to use Vouch-Proxy (along side of Nginx) to enable authentication using [CILogon's OpenID Connect (OIDC) service](https://www.cilogon.org/oidc).

 CILogon enables researchers to log on to cyberinfrastructure (CI).
 CILogon provides an integrated open source identity and access management platform for research collaborations, combining federated identity management (Shibboleth, InCommon) with collaborative organization management (COmanage).
 Federated identity management enables researchers to use their home organization identities to access research applications, rather than requiring yet another username and password to log on.